-The reality is indeed much more serious and alarming.
-Every day we find tons of waste agglomerated on our beaches, or piled up roughly on the seabed all along our coasts.
+Every day, tons of waste pile up on our beaches or form heaps on the sea bed all along our coasts.

-These images flood our news feeds on social networks and install a feeling of disgust first, then of guilt…
+These images flood our social media feeds, creating a feeling of disgust that gives way to guilt…

-Stunned by the devastation caused on a planetary scale, we wonder about our capacity as individuals to respond to this disorder: “What can I do?
-How can we slow down the spread?
-How can we minimize its effects on the environment and on all ecosystems?
-How can we raise awareness?”
+But people are now thinking about how we as individuals can tackle this chaos: “What can I do?
+How do I slow the spread?
+How can I minimize its effects on the environment and on all ecosystems?
+How can I raise awareness?”